 Patients and families rely on the Oncology Patient Navigators for:

-One of Mercy's programs for cancer survivors is its STAR program® for cancer rehab.
+One of Mercy's programs for cancer survivors is its Oncology Rehabilitation and Survivorship program.
 This program helps cancer survivors get back on their feet, both physically and mentally.
 For a cancer patient, treatment may cause pain, fatigue and disability.
 Through our cancer rehab program, Mercy helps a patient heal by improving his or her physical, emotional and spiritual outlook.
-For more information on the STAR program, visit this website.
+For more information on the Mercy Oncology Rehabilitation and Survivorship program, click here.